dfsp-spirit/freesurferformats/README.md

 In case something goes wrong, don't worry.
 Just install the missing [system dependencies](#system-dependencies) and retry.

 ### System dependencies

+*Note:* You can ignore this section unless you want to build the freesurferformats package from the source code.

 A *system dependency* is a **non-R** software that is needed for the installation of a package.
 System dependencies cannot be installed automatically using the R package system, so you need to install them manually or using the package manager of your operating system.